Generic Name: diphenhydramine hydrochloride

 See also DOSAGE AND ADMINISTRATION section.

-Urticaria; drug rash; anaphylactic shock; photosensitivity; excessive perspiration; chills; dryness of mouth, nose and throat.
+General: Urticaria, drug rash, anaphylactic shock, photosensitivity, excessive perspiration, chills, dryness of mouth, nose, and throat.

-Thickening of bronchial secretions, tightness of chest and wheezing, nasal stuffiness.
+Respiratory System: Thickening of bronchial secretions, tightness of chest or throat and wheezing, nasal stuffiness.

 Stimulants should not be used.